FAQs

 You can also find top tips from entrepreneurs that were previously successful at gaining investment from HBA here.

 Entrepreneurs wanting to apply to Henley Business Angels should read all the information provided on our dedicated Entrepreneurs section of the website.
-A conversation with Jurek Sikorski, Director of HBA, prior to submitting an application is also strongly recommended.
-Find out how to get in touch with Jurek on our contact page.

 As part of the application, entrepreneurs will need to submit a business plan, financial projections, a profits and loss table, and a pitch deck, along with the application form.
-Templates for the financial documents can be found on the application form, and these do not have to be submitted at the time of application.
-These must be added before the application deadline for the round being applied to, however, or the application will be deemed incomplete and will not pass our screening process.

 Find out more about our funding process here.